-To learn about code generation for deep learning, see Deep Learning Code Generation.
+To learn about code generation for deep learning, see Code Generation.

 Use MATLAB® Runtime to deploy functions that can train a model.
-You can deploy MATLAB code that trains neural networks as described in Create Standalone Applications from the Command Line (MATLAB Compiler).
+You can deploy MATLAB code that trains neural networks as described in Create Standalone Application from MATLAB Function (MATLAB Compiler).

 The following methods and functions are NOT supported in deployed mode: